shauninman/MinUI/README.md

 Current supported devices:
 Trimui Brick | MinUI-20241028-0
 Trimui Smart Pro | MinUI-20231111b-2

+# Future plans roadmap
+- Game switcher menu
+- Pal rom mode
+- Bluetooth and wifi integrated
+- Optional game art/media
+- Configurable FN and switch buttons
+- More compatibility testing with different emulators and fix/improve if nessecary
+- Once everything is to my liking I will look into porting this to more devices

 # Installing

 Just copy MinUI.zip and trimui to your SD Card, bootup your Trim UI device and play magic!